 Om Gum Ganapataye Namah

 Introduction to 5 Lessons on Vedic Sarasvati

 Vedic concept of the divine is very unique.
 The modern Bharatiya's concept of the Divine has its roots here.
-However we have modified and complicated it over the many centuries to match the modifications of our mind and our changing ways of living.
+However, we have modified and complicated it over the many centuries to match the modifications of our minds and our changing ways of living.
 A few pointers are given below that can help.

 If you would like to do our online courses please click on the links below: